city_hall

 • There is no application fee.
 You must be at least 18 years old and a Boston resident to apply.

-• Interested Applicants are encouraged to apply regardless of their immigrant status.
+• Interested applicants are encouraged to apply regardless of their immigrant status.

 • People with disabilities are encouraged to apply.